Kunzisoft/KeePassDX/ReadMe.md

 - A password generator based on Diceware passphrase, default ot at least 6 keywords, with some modifications
 - "Note/Comment" section of the password entry is also a sensitive information, so it has been edited to be masked.
 This section will contain the mnemonic for the password to make memorable.
+- Sentences according to the word in the passphrase are automatically generated.
+Can be disabled if your Android hangs.

 ## Fork origins